godot-dlang/godot-dlang-wiki/001_Introduction.md

 # Introduction

-This guide introduces reader to a godot-dlang development, it contains sections for both game and the bindings development and is aimed to help reader getting familiar with contributing to the project.
+This guide introduces the reader to godot-dlang development, it contains sections for both game and the bindings development and is aimed at helping the reader getting familiar with contributing to the project.

 ## Skill requirements